 Individuals with low vision can learn to adapt to their vision loss when they understand what what aspects of their vision are viable, discover the limitations of their vision and supplementing their regular eyeglasses with special visual aids.
 Low vision rehabilitation is not a substitute for any ongoing medical treatment, nor will it reverse the process of vision loss or restore sight.
 But it can help improve and preserve as much of a person's sight as possible.

 Adapting to vision loss depends on a person's attitude, motivation and determination.
-The Low Vision Learning Center is here to help individuals begin the process.
+The Low Vision Learning Centers in Alexandria, VA and Washington, DC are here to help individuals begin the process.
 This page features an outline of the programs and services they offer clients based on their unique needs and preferences:

 A low vision eye exam will evaluate the remaining vision by determining the limit and efficiency for a variety of tasks.
 Any possible changes that can be made to improve the remaining vision using eyeglasses is attempted first.
 Then, visual aids like magnifiers, telescopes and filters may be prescribed.

 Visual Skills Training